tpaau-17DB/libprettylogger/README.md

 <a name="the-logger_logger-templates"></a>
 ### Logger Templates
 A **Logger template** is just a JSON file that defines the configuration of a `Logger` struct.
-This can be used to easily manage and store logger configurations in files.
+Logger templates be used to easily manage and store logger configurations in files.

-Here’s an example of what a `Logger` struct looks like in JSON format:
+Here’s an example of what a `Logger` struct looks like in JSON:
 ```json
 {
   "formatter": {